Best Guide Intune Win32 App Deployment | Endpoint Manager

 Intune Win32 app deployment

-Tip – During my testing, the application failed to upload to Intune for some reason.
-So I had to create the app again.
+Tip: During our testing, the Win32 application failed to upload to Intune for some reason.
+So we had to create the app again and upload it.
 You must wait until you see app upload finished successfully in notifications.

 Deploy Win32 App with Intune